 Additionally, this drill is also great for speed workouts.
 And with a little tweaking, can also be a good basketball footwork workout.

-How to Run Suicides
+How to Run Lines

-So, here’s how to run suicides:
+So, here’s how to run lines:

 When running these, keep in mind that you have to touch each checkpoint with your hand.